sagnik26/neoG-levelZero-markTwo/README.md

 # How to play:
 - Open the link above to enter the game.
 - There are 5 questions.
 Answer each question and click the corresponding 'SUBMIT' button.
-- For each right answer you will get 1 point
+- For each right answer you will get 1 point.
 - On the right side, you can see your score as well as high scorers.
 - If you have scored higher, then mail me and I will update.